mesb/mesb.github.io/_posts/2016-01-07-growth-of-algorithms.md

 preference, and opportunity costs to determine which of the algorithms to use.
 A closer look at the concept of scale of preference reveals that we might chose the algorithm that uses less time to compute the result we are seeking.
-And the opportunity cost will enable us get a feel of what we shall loose if we chose one algorithm over the others.
+And the opportunity cost will enable us get a feel of what we shall lose if we chose one algorithm over the others.
 Eventually, we need a proper understanding of the implications of using any algorithm we choose.
-How can we understand what we loose or gain from an algorithm?
+How can we understand what we lose or gain from an algorithm?

 The procedures can be formally analyzed to understand the their comsumption of resources.
 It is this formal understanding that will help us classify